ImagingDataCommons/dicomweb-client/docs/usage.rst

     client = DICOMwebClient(url="https://mydicomwebserver.com")

-To interact with a server of the Google Healthcare API requiring OpenID Connect based authentication and authorization provide a session authenticated using the Google Cloud Platform (GCP) credentials.
+To interact with a server of the Google Healthcare API requiring OpenID Connect based authentication and authorization, provide a session authenticated using the Google Cloud Platform (GCP) credentials.
 See `GCP documentation <https://cloud.google.com/docs/authentication/production>`_ for details.

 Note that GCP authentication requires installation of the package distribution with the ``gcp`` extra requirements: ``$ pip install dicomweb-client[gcp]``.